MinaProtocol/mina/automation/terraform/monitoring/README.md

 The list of testnets which trigger PagerDuty incidents when rule violations occur is controlled by a single regular expression defined in the [o1-testnet-alerts](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/monitoring/o1-testnet-alerts.tf#L17) terraform module config.

-This value can be modified to any regex for capturing testnets by name though should generally be a relatively simple expression (e.g. `"mainnet|qanet|release-net"`) considering the critical nature of the setting and allowing easy identification of which testnets developers will be paged about.
+You can modify this value to any regex for capturing testnets by name, although the value is generally a relatively simple expression (e.g. `"mainnet|qanet|release-net"`) considering the critical nature of the setting and allowing easy identification of which testnets the developers will be paged about.

 ##### Modify monitored testnets

-Like the list of testnets which trigger PagerDuty incidents, the list of testnets monitored is also controlled by a single regular expression defined in the [o1-testnet-alerts](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/monitoring/o1-testnet-alerts.tf#L15) terraform module config.
-This setting should always be a superset of the testnets alerting to PagerDuty since it manages all testnets to be included in the monitoring and alerting pipeline and both operationally and technically should be as expressive as visibility calls for.
+Like the list of testnets that trigger PagerDuty incidents, the list of testnets monitored is also controlled by a single regular expression defined in the [o1-testnet-alerts](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/monitoring/o1-testnet-alerts.tf#L15) terraform module config.
+This setting must always be a superset of the testnets alerting to PagerDuty since it manages all testnets to be included in the monitoring and alerting pipeline and both operationally and technically must be as expressive as visibility calls for.

 ##### Update Pagerduty Testnet Service Integration Key

-Reach out to *#reliability-engineering* for assistance.
+For assistance, reach out to the *#reliability-engineering* channel in Mina Protocol Discord.

 ##### Update Discord webhook integration key

-Reach out to *#reliability-engineering* for assistance.
+For assistance, reach out to the *#reliability-engineering* channel in Mina Protocol Discord.

 #### Deploy Alert Receiver Updates

 To view the current alerting receiver configuration or verify changes following a deployment, visit O(1) Lab's Grafanacloud alertmanager receiver [configuration](https://o1testnet.grafana.net/a/grafana-alerting-ui-app/?tab=config&alertmanager=grafanacloud-o1testnet-alertmanager).

 ##### Steps

+On the command line, run the following command from the [automation monitoring](https://github.com/MinaProtocol/mina/tree/develop/automation/terraform/monitoring) directory:

 ```
     terraform apply -target module.o1testnet_alerts.docker_container.update_alert_receivers